nodeGame/NDDB/README.md

 #### Undo insert, update, remove.

-Event listeners can block the execution of the operation it is listening to by returning `false`.
+Event listeners can block the execution of the operation by returning `false`.
 No errors are thrown.

 ```javascript
 // Insert event.